Add Work Items

 - Enable and configure time tracking in your project.
 For more information, see Enable Time Tracking.

-- Attach the Work Timer default workflow to your project.
+- Attach the In Progress Work Timer default workflow to your project.
 For more information, see Manage Workflows.